chrisroos/activeplaces/bin/README.md

-## Perform an Active Places search for each of the UK Postcode outcodes
+## Step 1.
+Perform an Active Places search for each of the UK Postcode outcodes

 This will download the search results page for *all* of the UK Postcode outcodes, into the /path/to/data/search-results directory.